Estonian Open Air Museum: Northern Estonia

 This average-sized Viru County farm was purchased from the owners of Mäetaguse manor for 4,000 silver roubles in 1892.
 The farm had 44 ha of land, including 13 ha of fields.

 The dwelling constructed during the Empire era was later modernised, and the rooms show people's life at the end of 1930s.
-The orchard and flower beds are also characteristic of the household culture of the first Republic of Estonia.
+The orchard and flower beds are also characteristic of the household culture of the interwar period.
 The farm homestead features the outbuildings of Kutsari farm dating back to the end of the 19th century and the stone threshing floor of a ruined barn-dwelling, so the composite name of ‘Kutsari- Härjapea’ is also in use.
 The sauna is located farther away at the pond.

 The building was completed by the museum's jubilee in the 50th anniversary.